Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_representation_guidelines/output.md

 ### Implementation Plan
-1. **Documentation**: Create a detailed document in KinOS outlining the structured framework for emotional representation in AI-generated music, focusing on emotional goals, AI limitations, and community collaboration for feedback.
+1. **Documentation**: Create a detailed document in KinOS outlining the structured framework for emotional representation in AI-generated music, focusing on emotional goals, AI limitations, and community feedback channels.
 2. **Community Workshops**: Organize discussions within the Discord channel to gather community-driven input on emotional representation practices.
 3. **Review Cycle**: Implement a structured review process for updates based on community feedback.
 4. **Draft Key Relationships**: Begin drafting initial collaborations with AI developers, musicians, and emotional psychologists to enhance the framework’s effectiveness and applicability, ensuring that practical insights are gathered for future iterations.